 - Maintain a high level of maritime security.

 - Raise the image and public perception of the shipping industry.

 - Expand the information and databases of value to its members.

-- Cooperate with all government and non-government organizations in the pursuit of these objectives.
+- Co-operate with all government and non-government organisations in the pursuit of these objectives.